sixthgear/tradewars-server/doc/specifications.md

 ### 2. List of open contracts ###

+TODO: we may turn this into a delta list of contracts to prevent griefers lagging the system by creating many small contracts

 The next set of data is a list of all open contracts on the market.
 This list will take the form of series of comma-separated values.
 The fields are: id, planet-name, type, material, credits-per-unit, quantity, turns-remaining.
 The list will be terminated by a line containing a single tilde ~ character.

     CONTRACTS